Vijay Kumar Khandelwal

 Vijay Kumar Khandelwal (22 April 1936 – 12 November 2007) was a member of the 14th Lok Sabha of India.
 He represented the Betul constituency of Madhya Pradesh and was a member of the Bharatiya Janata Party (BJP) political party.

 He was also member of 11th 12th and 13th Lok Sabha from Betul.

-He was survived by his wife Mrs Kanti, 1 daughter and two sons, one being Hemant Khandelwal who became MP from Betul in by-elections after his death.
+He died before his wife Mrs Kanti, 1 daughter and two sons, one being Hemant Khandelwal who became MP from Betul in by-elections after his death.